mcguirepr89/BirdNET-system/README.md

  - https://extraction.pmcgui.xyz  --  My 'extractionlog' extraction.service log
  - https://birdstats.pmcgui.xyz  -- My 'birdstats' BirdNET-system Report

+## How to reconfigure the system
+At any time, you can completely reconfigure the system to select or remove features.
+To reconfigure the system, simply run the included "reconfigure_birdnet.sh" script and follow the prompts to create a new birdnet.conf file and install new services: `/home/pi/BirdNET-system/scripts/reconfigure_birdnet.sh`

 ## How to uninstall BirdNET-system
 To remove BirdNET-system, run the included '*uninstall.sh*' script as the ${BIRDNET_USER}.
 1. Issue `/usr/local/bin/uninstall.sh && cd ~ && rm -drf BirdNET-system`